 Chief Anderson was voted Idaho Firefighter of the year in 1995 and also voted twice as Canyon County Firefighter of the year.
 Chief Anderson was instrumental in establishing the Idaho Regional Hazardous Material Teams for the Stat of Idaho, which now has 7 teams throughout the State.
 He trained many of the initial team members and served as Team Leader for the Nampa/ Caldwell Team from 1993-2004.
 Chief Anderson was a strong advocate of firefighter training throughout his career instructing and developing many course that are still in use today.
 He served on the board of directors of the Idaho State Fire School for 16 years and served as the legislative chair for the Idaho Fire Chief’s Association.
 Governor Kempthorne appointed Chief Anderson to serve on the Medal of Honor Commission for the State of Idaho in July 2004.
 Chief Anderson also served a 4 year term as Councilmen for the City of Meridian from 1998-2002.
 He is a long-time resident Meridian graduating from Meridian High School in 1976.

-Chief Niemeyer was born in Seattle, WA and graduated from Bothell High School.
-He attended Central Washington University where he completed his paramedic program.
+Fire Chief Mark Niemeyer was born in Seattle, WA and graduated from Bothell High School.
+He attended Central Washington University where he completed the University’s paramedic program.
 From 1993 to 2007 Chief Niemeyer worked both as a Field Paramedic and volunteer firefighter, and in 2007 left Ada County Paramedics as an EMS Battalion Chief after accepting the position of Deputy Chief of EMS for the Meridian Fire Department.

 In 2010, Chief Niemeyer was named Fire Chief for the Meridian Fire Department by Mayor Tammy de Weerd and was confirmed by the City Council.
-Chief Niemeyer leads a team of 77 highly dedicated staff that provide exemplary service to the citizens of the City of Meridian and the Meridian Rural Fire Protection District.
+Chief Niemeyer lead a team of 91 highly dedicated staff that provide exemplary service to the citizens of the City of Meridian and the Meridian Rural Fire Protection District.

-The Chief has been involved in the City’s Emergency Management and Preparedness activities, was a steering committee member for the City of Meridian’s Strategic Plan, and is a board member for both the Ada County/City Emergency Services System as well as the Southwest Fire/EMS Chiefs Association.
-Outside of Meridian, Chief Niemeyer is actively involved in local and state issues that involve the fire service.
-He is a past president of the Idaho Fire Chief’s Association EMS Division, has served as a committee member for the National Fire Protection Agency, served as a District Director for the Idaho Fire Chief’s Association, and is currently Idaho’s representative to the Western Fire Chief’s Association.
+As a member of the City’s leadership team Chief Niemeyer helped lead the City’s efforts of Emergency Management and Preparedness, Strategic Planning, and regional partnerships.
+He was a board member for both the Ada County/City Emergency Services System as well as the Southwest Fire/EMS Chiefs Association.
+Outside of Meridian, Chief Niemeyer was actively involved in local and state issues that involve the fire service.
+He was a board member of the Idaho Fire Chiefs Association as well as the Western Fire Chiefs Association, and lead the technology charter of the Western Fire Chiefs Association Wildfire Initiative.
+Chief Niemeyer is also a past president of the Idaho Fire Chief’s Association EMS Division, and has served as a committee member for the National Fire Protection Agency.

 If you or anyone you know has information or photographs pertaining to the Meridian Fire Department’s history, please contact us - 208-888-1234 or email@example.com